sebyx07/s3-light/README.md

 You can find the full benchmark script in the `benchmark` directory of this repository.
 Feel free to run it yourself and compare the results in your specific environment.

-... [rest of the content remains the same] ...

 ### Connection Reuse and Keep-Alive 🔁

 S3::Light implements connection reuse and keep-alive strategies to minimize the overhead of establishing new connections for each request.
 This significantly reduces latency, especially for applications that make frequent API calls.